AincradOT/launcher/docs/usage.md

 Install project dependencies and prepare the development environment:

-> **Note**: A `.env` file is often required.
-If prompted by the setup command, create one from the project example (`cp .env.example .env`), then update values before running setup and other commands.

 ```bash
 make setup
 ```

+This verifies Node.js/npm installation and installs dependencies in the `app/` directory.

 ### Run

-Start the service locally for development:
+Start the Electron development server:

 ```bash
 make run
 ```

+This launches the Electron app in development mode with hot reloading.

 ### Lint

-Run code quality checks and linting tools:
+Run ESLint with auto-fix enabled:

 ```bash
 make lint
 ```

+Automatically fixes linting issues where possible.

 ### Format

-Automatically format code according to project style guidelines:
+Automatically format code using Prettier:

 ```bash
 make format
 ```

+Formats TypeScript, React, CSS, and Markdown files.

 ### Test

-Execute the project's test suite:
+Execute the test suite using Vitest:

 ```bash
 make test
 ```

+Runs tests located in `app/src/__tests__/` directory.

 ### Build

-Compile, transpile, or prepare runtime assets for the project:
+Build and package the Electron application:

 ```bash
 make build
 ```

+Compiles TypeScript, builds web assets, and packages the app using electron-builder.

 ### Clean